jbshep/conversational-python-legacy/chapters/ch3_loops.md

 ```
 \end{codelisting}

-Notice how we’ve changed the logic from what we did in
+Notice how we've changed the logic from what we did in
 Listing~\ref{code:for_rev_str}, our previous attempt.
 In the previous code, we
 traversed the string starting at its last character and working towards its
 first character, and for each character, we appended it to the end of the